 - To buy substances deemed illegal in the part of the world you are living in.
 These can be used either medicinally or recreationally.
 Medical cannabis, for example, is perfectly legal in some parts of the world and it is not in others.
-It seems bizarre and completely unjust in a globalised world that the side of an imaginary line on a map you were born on should decide which medicines you’re allowed to use.
+It seems bizarre and completely unjust in a globalized world that the side of an imaginary line on a map you were born on should decide which medicines you’re allowed to use.
 Privacy coins allow people to access these substances without having to meet potentially dangerous people in person.
 They protect the identity of the buyer when making purchases.

 - To pay for services that enable illegal acts.
 This could be malicious, as in software for use by hackers.
 It could also be non-malicious.
-Non-malicious uses of anonymous currencies include using gambling services in areas where games of chance are illegal, and even paying people for services relating to free movement.
+Non-malicious uses of anonymous currencies include using gambling services in areas where games of chance are illegal and even paying people for services relating to free movement.
 For example, if a homosexual wanted to flee from a nation ruled by an oppressive government such as Saudi Arabia.

 - Fungibility – another problem with Bitcoin’s blockchain is that it’s possible to see where a Bitcoin has come from.
-This is an issue since some vendors could choose to reject payment if the funds have been used illegally in the past.
-Clearly, this is not a good quality for money.
+This is an issue since some vendors could choose to reject the payment if the funds have been used illegally in the past.
+This is not a good quality for money.
 Both Monero and Zcash make it so that no one can tell if a unit of either currency has been used illegally.
 As the Zcash motto states: “all coins are created equal”.

 Back to the Basics…

-Now that you know some of the many reasons why someone would want to use an anonymous currency, lets looks closer at Zcash vs Monero.
+Now that you know some of the many reasons why someone would want to use an anonymous currency lets looks closer at Zcash vs Monero.
 I’ve already established that both coins provide privacy to their users but there are other similarities and differences between the two projects.

 I’ll first offer a brief description of the histories of each cryptocurrency before looking more at some of the specifics of them.

-Monero was originally created in 2014.
+Monero was created in 2014.
 It was previously known as BitMonero.
 However, this was quickly shortened to simply to Monero.

 Like Bitcoin, Monero relies on Proof of Work to validate transactions.
 Proof of Work requires that computational power be used to update the Monero blockchain.
-The computer systems providing this power earn rewards in the form of transaction fees, as well as newly minted coins for creating new blocks of transactions.
+The computer systems providing this power to earn rewards in the form of transaction fees, as well as newly minted coins for creating new blocks of transactions.

 Zcash was founded somewhat later than Monero in 2016.
 It started life as a project known as Zerocoin.
 This quickly changed to the Zerocash system.
 Finally, it became the version of the cryptocurrency we know today as Zcash.

-Zcash is actually a fork of the Bitcoin codebase.
+Zcash is a fork of the Bitcoin codebase.
 This means that it’s much more like Bitcoin than Monero.
 One of the amendments that the Zcash team made to the Bitcoin codebase was the addition of zero-knowledge proofs called zk-SNARKS.
 This is how privacy is ensured for those transacting with Zcash.
 Without getting too technical, these zk-SNARKS can be used to conceal sending and receiving addresses, as well as the amount transacted.